Margo Clifford Ging

-- Choreographed Redbird for Charlotte Ballet, Charlotte, North Carolina, 2018.
+- Choreographed Redbird for Charlotte Ballet in Charlotte, North Carolina, July 2018.

-- Choreographed Otherness for San Francisco Ballet’s Unbound festival, 2018.
+- Choreographed Otherness for SF Ballet’s Unbound festival, April 2018.

 - Nominated for an Isadora Duncan Dance Award for Outstanding Achievement in Choreography for Ghost in the Machine, 2018.

-- Choreographed Ghost in the Machine for San Francisco Ballet's 2017 Repertory Season.
+- Choreographed Ghost in the Machine for the 2017 Repertory Season, April 2017.

-- Choreographed Panorama for the San Francisco Ballet School Student Showcase, 2017.
+- Choreographed Panorama for SF Ballet School, March 2017.

 - Nominated for an Isadora Duncan Dance Award for Outstanding Achievement in Choreography for Manifesto, 2016.

-- Choreographed Foragers for The International Competition for the Erik Bruhn Prize, Toronto, 2016.
+- Choreographed Foragers for The International Competition for the Erik Bruhn Prize in Toronto, Canada, November 2016.

-- Choreographed Body of Your Dreams for the Rolex Arts Weekend, Mexico City, 2015.
+- Choreographed Body of Your Dreams for the Rolex Arts Weekend in Mexico City, Mexico, December 2015.

 - Chosen as one of seven artists in the 2014–15 Rolex Mentor & Protégé Arts Initiative, selected and mentored by American Ballet Theatre Artist in Residence Alexei Ratmansky.

-- Choreographed Polaris for New York City Ballet, New York City, 2015.
+- Choreographed Polaris for New York City Ballet in New York, September 2015.

-- Choreographed Passengers for Joffrey Ballet, Chicago, 2015.
+- Choreographed Passengers for Joffrey Ballet in Chicago, Illinois, September 2015.

-- Choreographed Spectrum for the SF Ballet School Student Showcase, 2014.
+- Choreographed Spectrum for SF Ballet School Student Showcase, 2014.

 - Choreographed In the Passerine’s Clutch for SF Ballet’s 2013 Repertory Season Gala.

-- Choreographed Stone and Steel for the SF Ballet School Student Showcase, 2013.
+- Choreographed Stone and Steel for SF Ballet School Student Showcase, 2013.

-- Choreographed Spinae for the SF Ballet School Student Showcase, 2012.
+- Choreographed Spinae for SF Ballet School Student Showcase, 2012.

 - Choreographed for Le Martyre de Saint Sébastien for the San Francisco Symphony, 2012.

-- Choreographed Timepiece for Assemblée Internationale at Canada’s National Ballet School, Toronto, 2009.
+- Choreographed Timepiece for Assemblée Internationale at Canada’s National Ballet School in Toronto, Canada, 2009.